YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Antenna/README.md

 > A compact antenna integrated directly onto the PCB (Printed Circuit Board), commonly used in wireless communication devices.

-- ⚙️ **How it works**:
-  PCB antennas are small, low-profile antennas integrated into the circuit board itself.
-They can be designed to operate over a broad range of frequencies, making them suitable for a variety of applications like Bluetooth, Wi-Fi, and GPS.
+> **Transmission**:
+  PCB antennas are integrated directly onto the printed circuit board.
+When a signal is fed into the antenna, it radiates electromagnetic waves in a specific pattern based on the design of the PCB trace.

+> **Reception**:
+  The PCB antenna captures electromagnetic waves through its layout.
+The energy from the waves induces a current in the PCB trace, which is then converted into an electrical signal.

+---
 - 📡 **Applications**:
   - Wireless earphones
   - Bluetooth devices